JarrodCTaylor/schema-cartographer/README.md

 # I Have

-## Nothing And I Am Starting From Scratch
+## Nothing.
+I Am Starting From Scratch

 My recommendation is visit [https://schema-cartographer.com](https://schema-cartographer.com) and use the application to create a schema and export the needed transactions when you are done.